DarkMasquerader/Data-Analysis-Project-2/README.md

 In order for the contents of the job description to be made present in the HTML, the 'See more' button must be interacted with first, adding an extra layer of complexity to the data collection process.

 #### Challenge #2
-The second challenge, which provided to be a larger hurdle to overcome at the start of the project, is the usage of 'dynamic IDs'.
+The second challenge, which proved to be a larger hurdle to overcome at the start of the project, is the usage of 'dynamic IDs'.

 Depending on the URL used to access LinkedIn, the IDs of the HTML tags (for example, the ID attribute of the search bar) would be dynamic and **not** consistent with each run.